sliv66/MathWorks_Group14/Robertos Work/Roberto's report.md

 Working on this project was a challenging yet worthwhile experience.
 I gained knowledge in the fundamentals of a lithium-ion battery and how they come in different models like the Single Particle Model (SPM).
 I learned more about the benefits and capabilities of using this model through my work.
 A key takeaway from this model is that it utilizes low to mid current profiles to charge and discharge while preserving battery health long term.
 During my simulation I explored and implemented control systems designing, basic signal processing and electrochemical modeling.

-Moving forward, I will still continue to work on this project as it has sparked my curiosity and fired up my desire to complete it.
+Moving forward, I will still continue to work on this project as it has sparked my curiosity and fired up my desire to complete it!